andrey-helldar/DigitText/README.md

 ## Copyright and License

-DigitText was written by Andrey Helldar for the Laravel framework 5.3 or later, and is released under the MIT License.
-See the LICENSE file for details.
+DigitText was written by Andrey Helldar for the Laravel framework 5.5 or later, and is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Translation